 This Hazardous Substance-Hazardous Waste Release Contingency Plan describes the emergency procedures that will be implemented in the event of a fire, explosion, release or other emergency involving hazardous chemicals, chemicals, hazardous waste, biomedical materials or regulated medical waste to ensure public, employee and student safety and to minimize the potential impact on the environment.
 The purpose of this plan is to:

 Implementation of the College Hazardous Substance/Hazardous Waste Release Emergency Contingency Plan is based on an evaluation of the potential or actual threat to public health, safety, welfare, or to the environment.
-This evaluation, made by the Department of Security and Safety and College Police and/or the Chemical Safety Coordinator is based on the following criteria: Nature and Extent of the Emergency: The degree of hazard associated with the material is evaluated with regard to fire, explosion, reactivity, toxicity, total quantity released and infective potential; Location of the Emergency: the extent and the potential for mitigation is considered.
+This evaluation, made by the Department of Security and Safety and Campus Police and/or the Chemical Safety Coordinator is based on the following criteria: Nature and Extent of the Emergency: The degree of hazard associated with the material is evaluated with regard to fire, explosion, reactivity, toxicity, total quantity released and infective potential; Location of the Emergency: the extent and the potential for mitigation is considered.

 CCRI stores chemicals, biological materials and hazardous waste in special sites at each facility.
 CCRI has taken the following steps to prevent fires and releases: